 How to View Captions on Your Smartphone

-Updated: March 4, 2021
+Updated: October 10, 2021

-To enable captions on iPhone:
+Captions on iPhone:

 - Go to Settings

 - Enable the Closed Captions + SDH feature

 From within the Subtitles & Captioning menu, you can also select Style to customize caption appearance settings like size, font, color, and background.

-To enable captions on Android devices:
+Captions on Android devices:

-- Open your device’s Settings app
+- Open your device’s Settings

 Just like with Facebook or other applications, closed captions on YouTube will appear once you start playing a video as long as you have the feature enabled on your phone.